MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-linkedin-faq.md

 # required metadata

 title: Attract integration with LinkedIn FAQ
-description: This topic answers questions that you might have about integration between LinkedIn and Microsoft Dynamics 365 for Talent - Attract.
+description: This topic answers questions that you might have about integration between LinkedIn and Microsoft Dynamics 365  Talent - Attract.
 author: hasrivas
 manager: AnnBe
 ms.date: 07/08/2019